KimathiNewton/emails-signature-info/README.md

 The initial prompt was refined to provide examples and further clarify the expected output format.
 The updated prompt included:

 * Specific examples of email content and corresponding extracted signatures.
-* Clarification on how to handle missing information in the signature.
+* Clarification on how to handle missing information in the signature, of which it should be ommited from the output.

 The addition of examples aimed to provide the model with a clearer understanding of the expected output structure, improving the accuracy of the extracted information, especially in more complex cases.
 ```